Naxaes/jackbox-pollmine-vs-the-world/README.md

 ## How to use (absolute beginner) after installing python

-1. Click on `code` in the upper left corner and download as zip (unless you are familiar with git).
+1. Click on `code` in the upper right corner and download as zip (unless you are familiar with git).

-2. Open the zip file.
+2. Open the zip file and extract the files.

 3. Right click on the file `main.py` and choose "open with..." and select "Python launcher 3" or "Python3".